Anzohs/Pong_CPP/README.md

 ```bash
 c++ *.cpp -lraylib -I path/to_raylib -std=c++
 ```
-In the future I will creat an Make File
+In the future I will creat an Makefile

 How to play: